 There are quite a few bits and pieces.
 We're growing, so we are going to be recruiting.
 We're really excited to be looking for three new positions in the immediate future.
 One is a Facilitator who will go out and deliver inspirational workshops to young people.
 If there's anyone who's particularly well-versed in delivering inspirational workshops to young people, we would love to have you apply.
 We're also looking for a Programme Officer who can join the team and help with the administration of our programmes, and an Outreach Manager who can support us by building relationships with other partners and other clients who we can do more work with.

 2-3 Degrees is always doing two things: One, delivering more programmes in more boroughs.
-Right now, we're about to launch a programme in January in Suffolk and Camden, as we've already got programmes in Westminster, Hammersmith, Fulham, Kensington, Chelsea and Earls Court.
+Right now, we're about to launch a programme in January in Southwark and Camden, as we've already got programmes in Westminster, Hammersmith, Fulham, Kensington, Chelsea and Earls Court.
 There will always be more programmes, so if there are any members who have links in any of those boroughs or want to get involved, please let us know.
 Two, if anyone wants to mentor, inspire and encourage young people, please get in touch with us.
 We're always looking for more volunteers to join our programmes so we can work with those young people who wouldn't usually get access to these types of spaces.

 To find out more about Carl & 2-3 Degrees, check out the links below: